 Turkey is a spacious country located between two continents, Europe and Asia.
 Thus, airports and air

 travel are among the best ways to maintain connections within the country.
-And also from all parts of it
+And also from all parts

-Airports in Turkey are famous for their modern and user-friendly architecture and facilities, making your
+Airports in Turkey are famous for their modern and user-friendly architecture and facilities, making

-travel an amazing experience.
+your travel an amazing experience.
 Airports in Turkey are very well oriented around the country.
 By

-facilitating trade and tourism in Turkey, airports and air travel generates economic growth and helps in
+facilitating trade and tourism in Turkey, airports and air travel generates economic growth and

-providing jobs and moving cargos.
+helps in providing jobs and moving cargos.

 International Airports in Turkey

 - Antalya International Airport, Antalya

 Currently, passengers use terminals of the first construction phase, but there are still three more